How to use an Esri Template Geodatabase

 Source

-For this example, we will be looking at the City of Vancouver Water and Sewer infrastructure.
+For this example, we will be looking at the City of Vancouver's Water and Sewer infrastructure.
 The data we will be focusing on consists of Control Valves, Hydrants, and different classifications of Watermains (Abandoned, DFPS, Distribution, and Transmissions mains).
 The domains we will be looking at are the Mains Materials, Diameter, Life Cycle Status, and Lining features.
 The domains and their possible values for each are as follows:

 Domain Name: wDomainMainMaterials